edmblue/crm-json-server-RESTApi/README.md

-Note: the CRM works great locally but it seems like JSON server have issues trying to use the pethod PUT/POST on github
+Note: the CRM works great locally but it seems like JSON server have issues trying to use the method PUT/POST on github

 Great project!